awsdocs/aws-security-hub-user-guide/doc_source/control-finding-list.md

 The **Suppressed** tab contains a list of active findings that have a workflow status of SUPPRESSED\.

-In addition to the built\-in filters on each tab, you can filter the lists using text in the following fields:
+In addition to the built\-in filters on each tab, you can filter the lists using values from the following fields:
 + Account ID
 + Workflow status
 + Compliance status